 Another anonymous reporting option for all Loyola community members is EthicsPoint.
-EthicsPoint is available 24/7 and can be accessed using this link that will take you to the Human Resources website.
+EthicsPoint is available 24/7 and can be accessed using this link that will take you to the Office of People and Culture website.

 Loyola community members are encouraged to report any behavior that violates the law or University policy.